Sukoon Houseboat, Srinagar

 🍂 Autumn (Oct–Nov)

 The chinar and birch trees turn gold.
 Fewer crowds, crisp air, and excellent photography conditions.
 A peaceful time to visit with discounted rates.
+Check our October Kashmir packages.

 📸 All Year